chtoucas/Narvalo.NET/docs/Issues.md

   `CodeAnalysisSucceededFile` disables incremental building.
 Currently, Code Analysis hooks are disabled in `Narvalo.Common.targets`.
 - **Bug:** Make sure PSake reports failure whenever an error occurs.
-- Complete common settings for F# projects.
 - Enable T4-regeneration outside VS since, currently it does not work when building from the command-line.
 - What's going on when the `Package` target is also defined?
 - Verify that `SkipDocumentation` is true when building Code Contracts documentation.

-`publish-*.fsx`
-- **Bug:** Fails to push to the official NuGet server but works otherwise.

 `checkup.ps1`:
 - Find projects not using `Narvalo.Common.props`.